michelenatale/Schnorr-Signature/README.md

 Shows how the Schnorr Signature works as a concept.

-The Schnorrgroup is used here.
+The Schnorrgroup and Elliptic Curve are used here.

 A test for signing as well as for verification is available.